PeerHerholz/BIDSonym/README.rst

 			Indicate if and which information from the .json meta-data files should be deleted.
 If so, the original :code:`.json` files will be copied to :code:`sourcedata/`.
-  --brainextraction
+  --brainextraction {BET, no_brainer}
 			What algorithm should be used for pre-defacing brain extraction (outputs will be used in quality control).
-  --bet_frac
+  --bet_frac BET_FRAC
-			In case BET is used for pre-defacing brain extraction, povide a Frac value.
+			In case BET is used for pre-defacing brain extraction, rpovide a Frac value.

 Run it in participant level mode (for one participant):